Skip to content

 Keyword Arguments

-• rng: RNG used to draw replicated Z_rep per posterior draw.
+• rng: RNG used for the posterior draws.

 source